Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 Below each of these labeled buttons is a thin unlabeled button which opens a repositionable control dialog for that feature, such as the Generator control dialog shown here on the right side of the screen.
 It appears by default when you start Daqarta.

 The toolbar toggle buttons may also be activated by hitting ALT plus the indicated letter, such as ALT+A to start an average, or ALT+M to view a Spectrogram / Pitch Track (Sgram/PT).
 The associated control dialog may be opened via CTRL plus the same letter.
 When you open a control dialog, it replaces any other dialog that may have been visible; you can't have more than one such dialog open at the same time.

 Just below the Averager button is the Total Frames Counter, which counts the number of averager frames accumulated.

-Below that line is a blank line, then a long window showing "440 Hz Sine (default)".
-This is title or description of the default Generator setup file Setup.GEN that is loaded automatically at startup.
-The Setup.GEN name is not shown, but if you load another setup manually the file name will appear on the blank line above this.
+The main display area defaults to dark blue with a lighter blue grid.
+Just above that is a long window showing "440 Hz Sine (default)".
+This is the title or description of the default Generator setup file Setup.GEN that is loaded automatically at startup.
+The Setup.GEN name is not shown, but if you load another setup manually the file name will appear on the message line above this.
 (You can save any setup as Setup.GEN for auto-loading.)